Eastern Caribbean Alliance for Diversity and Equality Inc.

 The first general meeting of ECADE, in February 2017 on St. John’s, Antigua, saw attendance by representatives of seventeen (17) organisations.
 Most of these individuals were drawn from a planning committee formed at an introductory meeting of ECADE membership in Saint Lucia in November 2016.
 This meeting was attended by individuals selected by their local organisations.

 The Antigua meeting built upon the legal and advocacy strategy workshop held in Grenada in September 2015.
 Those present discussed the status and development of ECADE as the new regional hub for LGBT rights and advocacy in EC countries and agreed on its governance structure.
-Participants, which include regional activists and other stakeholders, also discussed and agreed on commitments and recommendation to achieve ECADE's objectives and outcomes, as it seeks to serve the eastern Caribbean LGBTQI+ community.
+Participants, which included other stakeholders, also discussed and agreed on commitments and recommendation to achieve ECADE's objectives and outcomes, as it seeks to serve the eastern Caribbean LGBTQI+ community.

 ECADE will seek to meet the needs articulated by representatives of LGBTI community at the Grenada meeting.
 This is inclusive of health and legislative reform, community strengthening and NGO capacity building.
-The organization was launched with a presence of eighteen (18) member organizations in nine (9) island nations.
+The organisation was launched with a presence of eighteen (18) member organisations in nine (9) island nations.

-ECADE is registered in Saint Lucia (2015) and is recognized by the Ministry of Social Transformation, Local Government, and Community Empowerment.
+ECADE is registered in Saint Lucia (2015) and is recognised by the Ministry of Social Transformation, Local Government, and Community Empowerment.

 An incarnation of this regional collaboration in August of 2011 saw a shift in programming from HIV to human rights related to sexual orientation and/or gender identity and expression (SOGIE) and to some extent, intersex status.